 - Exchange your money at official exchange offices.
-Avoid money changers on the street (you might be ripped off with the exchange rate or end up with faked bills and coins), banks (usually low exchange rates) and the airport exchange offices (ridiculously low exchange rate).
+Avoid money changers on the street (you might be ripped off with the exchange rate or end up with fake bills and coins), banks (usually low exchange rates) and the airport exchange offices (ridiculously low exchange rate).

 - When paying with your credit card, have a very close eye on who handles it and what is done with it.
 A simple, sometimes inconvenient rule: where your credit card goes, you do!
 In restaurants, bars and cafes, it’s common that they bring the POS device to your table, so you can follow the transaction.

 - Foreigners, who understandably aren’t familiar with the security features of Peruvian banknotes and coins, are sometimes taken advantage of.
-We recommend checking out the security features of Peruvian notes before your travel.
+We recommend checking out the security features of Peruvian notes and coins before your travel.
 Don’t exchange larger notes for smaller ones or coins out of courtesy.
 And never accept torn or taped notes.

 - And finally: Please be extremely cautious when someone is asking for money!
 In such cases, usually a heartbreaking, but entirely fabricated story is told with the intent to make you feel sorry and squeeze money out of you.
 Although the story sounds true and, of course, extremely sad, please don’t fall for it.
 Many foreigners before you were ripped off this way only because they wanted to help.